-Frieze House Seoul is Frieze’s brand new permamant exhibition space.
-Opening in September 2025, it will bring leading galleries to the heart of the Korean capital in a year-round programme of exhibitions and events.
-Building on the success of No.9 Cork Street in London, Frieze House Seoul will be a vital platform for global and local art scenes to connect.
+Frieze House Seoul is Frieze’s brand new permanent exhibition space.
+Launched in September 2025, the house brings leading galleries to the heart of the Korean capital in a year-round programme of exhibitions and events.
+Building on the success of No.9 Cork Street in London, Frieze House Seoul is a vital platform for global and local art scenes to connect.

 Located in Yaksu-dong, a neighbourhood at the intersection of Seoul’s contemporary and historic districts, Frieze House reflects the area’s growing status as a centre for creativity.
-The space will offer the opportunity to experience ambitious programming beyond Frieze’s fair calendar, featuring short-term gallery residencies, special projects and curated exhibitions.
+The space offers the opportunity to experience ambitious programming beyond Frieze’s fair calendar, featuring short-term gallery residencies, special projects and curated exhibitions.
+Andy St. Louis is the Director of Frieze House Seoul.

 About the Space